Decateron/geosource/prototypes/file-upload/README.md

 # file-upload

 Prototyping image uploading in golang.
-I plan on expanding this into testing channel creation and submission
+This was mainly used to prototype image uploading and offline functionality (including storing channels and posts locally while offline).

 ### Setup